When you’re looking to improve your customer experience, it’s important to put yourself in your customers’ shoes.

 - [CSAT]: How satisfied were you with our checkout process?

 Finally, you can ask for feedback to measure customer effort along the customer journey.

 Reduced customer effort – i.e., less friction at customer touchpoints – is a key driver of customer retention.
 With Delighted Customer Effort Score (CES) surveys, you can measure customer effort and take action to improve it.

 - [CES]: The chatbot made it easy to get my questions answered.

 - [CES]: The website made it easy for me to compare options.

 When crafted with intention, customer surveys can reveal heaps of information about specific touchpoints in the customer journey you wouldn’t discover any other way.

-Start gathering feedback and understanding your customer touchpoints with Delighted NPS, Delighted CSAT, and Delighted CES.
+Start gathering feedback and understanding your customer touchpoints with Delighted’s NPS software, customer satisfaction survey software, and Delighted CES.
 You can send 250 customer surveys for free in Delighted’s 7-day trial or jump right into a FREE plan and send up to 1,000 customer surveys in minutes.